rdfn/Redefine/docs/testing/unit-testing.md

     └── reducer.test.js  # Reducer tests
 ```

-This boilerplate uses Redux, partially because it turns our data flow into
+This redefine uses Redux, partially because it turns our data flow into
 testable (pure) functions.
 Using the `NavBar` component above,
 let's see what testing the actions and the reducer would look like.